SoftwareEngineeringToolDemos/ICSE-2011-UMLsec/build-vm/README.md

 - If the VM has not been executed in your computer before, it might take longer time to download and load th VM.
 - The VM will reboot several time automatically to config environment and settings.

-  host name change --> reboot --> Disable UAC --> reboot by plugin -->start installations.
+  host name change --> reboot --> Disable UAC --> reboot by plugin -->start java installations --> copy License, readme, tool folders, and youtube link, and set startup file--> reboot to activate startup script.

 - Please be patient, wait until message "Setting successful, JRE has been installed."
 - The JRE is installed in c:\Program Files\Java\jre7